Ulises961/Touristic-information/report.md

 mvn test
 ```

-## INFRASTUCTURE
+## INFRASTRUCTURE

-The infrastructure of the project is very simple and straightforwarad.
+The infrastructure of the project is very simple and straightforward.
 It is divided into:

 1. Input